bmeviauac01/datadriven/docs/en/lecture-notes/mssql/sql.md

 ### Manipulating queries

-We can not only query XML data, but also modify it in place.
+We can not only query XML data but also modify it in place.
 The modification in the database is performed in an atomic way, i.e., there is no need to fetch the XML into a client application, modify it and then write it back.
 Instead, following the philosophy of server-side programming, we bring the logic (here: modification) into the database.
 Data modification queries can be performed with the [`modify(XML_DML)`](https://docs.microsoft.com/en-us/sql/t-sql/xml/modify-method-xml-data-type) function, where we use the so-called [XML DML](https://docs.microsoft.com/en-us/sql/t-sql/xml/xml-data-modification-language-xml-dml) language to describe the desired change.
 Let's look at a few examples.

 In the product called Lego City harbor, let us change the recommended age to 6-99 years.